Report from the President and CEO

 I am incredibly proud of how the Balancing Pool responded to the challenges of 2020.
 The successful execution of our strategy over the past years allowed our organization to enter the crisis from a position of strength.
 Our commercial team adapted its Power Purchase Arrangement (“PPA”) management strategies in reaction to deteriorated market fundamentals, always guided by the Balancing Pool’s mandate to manage the PPAs in a commercial manner.
 These efforts coupled with careful financial planning allowed us to finance a substantial portion of the Government of Alberta’s Utility Payment Deferral Program, which permitted Alberta electricity consumers and retailers to defer utility payments through the peak months of the economic lockdown.
 Even with these new financing obligations and the presence of weak market conditions, the Balancing Pool had no need to increase its borrowing over the course of the year, and it remains ahead of its original loan repayment schedule.
 These successes of 2020 all took place while our staff transitioned seamlessly to a full remote working environment for the first time.

-Alberta’s electricity consumers have directly benefitted from our improved financial results through the Consumer Allocation.
-The Consumer Allocation went from a collection of $3.10 per megawatt hour (“MWh”) of consumption in 2018, to $2.90 per MWh in 2019, and now to $2.50 per MWh in 2020.
-In aggregate, the Balancing Pool has remitted a net amount of over $4.2 billion to electricity consumers over the course of our mandate.
+Alberta’s electricity consumers benefit from the Balancing Pool’s financial position through the Consumer Allocation.
+The collection from consumers fell again this year, falling from $2.50 per megawatt hour (“MWh”) in 2020 to $2.30 per MWh in 2021.
+Even with the recent years’ collections, the Balancing Pool has remitted a net amount of over $4 billion to consumers over the course of its mandate.